dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/GettingStarted.md

 # Getting Started with the Lab

 1. After the environment has been set up, your browser will load a virtual machine (JumpVM), use this virtual machine throughout the workshop to perform the lab.
-You can see the number on the bottom of the lab guide to switch to different exercises in the lab guide.
+You can see the number on the bottom of the **Lab guide** to switch to different exercises in the lab guide.

    ![](../Media/lab-01.png)